Which homotopy algebras come from transfer?: Classifying transferred structures

 \subsection{Weak isomorphism: Cases 3 and 4}

 This is the most interesting variation of Question \ref{Q1}.
 The main technical tool used here is the obstruction theory developed in the next section (Sec.\ \ref{sec:obst}).
-We start with Case 3, which concerns the isotopy class of a transferred structure $(A',d',\bfnu)$. \begin{theorem} The $A_\infty$-algebra $(A',d',\bfmu')$ is isotopic to a transfer of $(A,d,\bfmu)$ over a chain homotopy equivalence $f_1$ if and only if there exists a weak $A_\infty$-morphism
+We start with Case 3, which concerns the isotopy class of a transferred structure $(A',d',\bfnu)$.